joyent/triton-kbmapi/docs/index.md

 IMPORTANT: Don't forget that Attestation and token preloading are not supported by KBMAPI v1.0

-If the request does not generate any of the above errors, the request is If the attestation section is supplied, the attestation certs _must_ agree with the pubkeys supplied in the request.
+If the attestation section is supplied, the attestation certs _must_ agree with the pubkeys supplied in the request.
 If they do not agree, or if `KBMAPI_ATTESTATION_REQUIRED` is true and no attestation certs are provided, a